-The legislation permits an offender to appeal a decision of SPA.

-Prior to the legislative amendments that came into effect on 10th October 2005, all appeals were made to the Court of Criminal Appeal.
-However, as a consequence of an amendment to Section 155 Part 6 of the Crimes (Administration of Sentences) Act 1999, appeals are now made to a single judge sitting in the Administrative Division of the NSW Supreme Court.
-This legislation does not give the Supreme Court jurisdiction to consider the merits of the decision or release an offender to parole.
+The legislation permits an offender to appeal a decision of the SPA.
+Appeals are made to a single judge sitting in the Administrative Division of the NSW Supreme Court.
+This legislation does not give the Supreme Court jurisdiction to consider the merits of the decision or release of an offender to parole, but the court may provide directions for the SPA to reconsider the matter.

-In such appeals, the offender usually alleges that the decision made on the basis of false, misleading or irrelevant information.
+In such appeals the offender usually alleges that a decision was made on the basis of false, misleading or irrelevant information.

-In 2016, there were 14 appeals to the Supreme Court of NSW, three of these commenced in 2015.
+In 2017 there were five appeals to the Supreme Court with one commencing in 2016.

-Section 156 provides for the Attorney General or Director of Public Prosecutions to allege that the Parole Authority made a decision regarding a serious offender on false, misleading or irrelevant information.
-This allegation is then considered by the Supreme Court who may then provide direction to the Parole Authority.

-There were no such appeals in 2016.
+Section 156 provides for the Attorney General or Director of Public Prosecutions to allege that the SPA made a decision regarding a serious offender on false, misleading or irrelevant information.
+This allegation is then considered by the Supreme Court who may provide direction to the SPA.
+There were no such appeals in 2017.